Post-Merger Marketing Automation and Web Consolidation

 |---|---|

-| Duplicate lead records | Reduced 38% |
+| Asset creation time | Reduced 70% |

-| Post-launch defects | Reduced 33% |
+| Campaign errors | Reduced 30% |

-| Rollback incidents | Reduced 40% |
+| Page load times | Reduced 40% |

-| Regions on unified architecture | 8 |
+| Regions on unified architecture | 7 |

-Email engagement improved as a downstream effect of better targeting, cleaner consent data, and template consistency.
-Not a creative story — a data and architecture story.
+Email engagement improved as a downstream effect of better targeting, cleaner consent data and template consistency.
+Not a creative story.
+A data and architecture story.

 | Metric | Before | After |